lightlace/cpp-docs.de-de/docs/mfc/reference/cnotsupportedexception-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 040985df34f2613b4e4fae29498721aef15d50cb
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 6cb66448d0dadaf1f70c3606bc1b9027bd217a38
+ms.openlocfilehash: 83bc88d4618939650296e73a1c991b6e75883272
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cnotsupportedexception-class"></a>CNotSupportedException-Klasse
+# <a name="cnotsupportedexception-class"></a>CNotSupportedException Class
-Stellt eine Ausnahme dar, die das Ergebnis der Anforderung einer nicht unterstützten Funktion ist.
+Represents an exception that is the result of a request for an unsupported feature.

 ## <a name="syntax"></a>Syntax